-Communications directed at airtankers that sound like a clearance or are directive should be read back.
+When communications directed at airtankers that sound like a clearance or are directive in nature pilots should respond by reading back any directive or restrictive information.
 This includes clearance into the FTA, clearance to maneuver, specific altitudes or routes to fly, or specific exit instructions.
 Example:

-Rock Air Attack: "Tanker 100, Altimeter 2992, You're cleared in 1500, Air Attack is 2500, 1 Copter 500' and below.
-Hazards are Powerlines."
+Rock Air Attack: "Tanker 100, Altimeter 2992.
+You're cleared in 1500, Air Attack is 2500, 1 copter 500' and below.
+Hazards are powerlines."

-Tanker 100: "Tanker 100 cleared in 1500, altimeter 2992, copy hazards."
+Tanker 100: "Tanker 100 cleared in 1500, altimeter 2992, hazards powerlines"